Shortcuts to Image Pipeline Development

 C/C++ and Python and More

 Currently support C/C++ and python programming languages and examples to quickly migrate existing OpenCV codes.
-We also have success stories from our users who write the wrapper for Java.
+We also have success stories from our users who wrote the wrapper for Java.

 Easy to Use and Customize